IBM-Cloud/collaboration/README.md

 $ cf create-service SingleSignOn standard collab-sso
 ```

-Before you can use the SSO service you need to configure the it via the dashboard UI.
+Before you can use the SSO service you need to configure it via the dashboard UI.
 Check out the [screenshots](https://github.com/ibm-bluemix/collaboration/tree/master/screenshots) folder for details.

 * Create cloud directory
 * Create users